Ferruccio Parri: Death and legacy

-He once characterized himself: "I am a common man – uomo della strada.
+In response to Giannini's upcoming Common Man's Front, he said: "I am a common man – uomo della strada.
 I am just another guy – uomo qualunque ...
 I hope a typical one.
 My job is not only to prevent the right and left wings from exercising undue influence on the Government, but I have to think too of the enormous masses of peasants sweating in the fields under the sun, blacksmiths beating their anvils in villages, workers, men and women everywhere who have no taste for politics and are outside parties. ...
 I am just a uomo della strada."